Practice considerations: Manage your architecture firm’s risk during COVID-19

 - Assess and adapt “normal” operating processes such as telework resulting from lessons learned.

 - Regularly monitor legislative changes enacted in response to COVID-19 at the federal, state, and local level.
-The Families First Coronavirus Response Act impacts Emergency Family and Medical Leave as well as Emergency Paid Sick Leave.
+For example, the Families First Coronavirus Response Act impacts Emergency Family and Medical Leave as well as Emergency Paid Sick Leave.

-- Understand your obligations when you learn that an employee has tested positive for, or is considered presumptive positive, for COVID-19.
+- Understand your obligations if you learn that an employee has tested positive for, or is considered presumptive positive, for COVID-19.
 Be prepared to balance employee privacy rights with your obligation to notify those potentially exposed.
+The CDC has provided guidance with respect to the obligations and restrictions firms may face in this situation.

 - When you can return to “normal” work, you might need to have conversations with employees who may be apprehensive about returning to work.
 Your office policies should take into consideration various levels of comfort with a request to return to the office.